[AWS Beginners] A quick explanation of what Amazon VPC is!

 2. Availability Zone (AZ)

-The image below shows that the Availability Zones "us e 1-az1 / us e 1-az2 / us e 1-az3" in the us-east-1 region refer to different zones for Account1111111111 and Account22222222.
+The image below illustrates that the Availability Zones "us e 1-az1 / us e 1-az2 / us e 1-az3" within the us-east-1 region refer to different zones for Account 1111111111 and Account 22222222, respectively.

-〇 Reference: AWS official documentation ( https://docs.aws.amazon.com/ja_jp/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#availability-zones-describe )
+〇 Source: AWS official documentation (https://docs.aws.amazon.com/ja_jp/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#availability-zones-describe)

 3. Subnets

-It is like creating another virtual network within a VPC.
+It's like creating another virtual network within a VPC.

-A public subnet is a network that can communicate directly with the Internet,
+A public subnet is a network that can communicate directly with the internet.

 Each subnet must specify an Availability Zone; for example, you can place a public subnet and a private subnet in the ap-northeast-1a Availability Zone in the Tokyo region